Previous

 Anil and I came up with this name, and then it was about how do we tell this story?
 Anil was really gifted at that, realizing the best way to tell the story was to walk people through the steps of it.
 We then broke it down structurally and made a website that people could use to generate their own metadata records.
 There was, of course, no wallet integration or anything like that at the time.
 So it was a fairly hopeful process.
 Could you get all those pieces together?
 We gave you a chunk, but you still had to do a bunch of work yourself.

 The particular artwork is interesting, too, because it wasn't like there was this heroic vision of this transformational thing happening.
 And I better construct this ceremonially important artwork.
 It wasn't so much like that as it was—this piece looks cool and I've got it.
-This will be one.
+This will be the one.

 That artwork has its own history.
 It was part of earlier pieces.
 It was the work that Jenn[ifer McCoy] and I did, which involved lots of different elements coming together—sculptural elements, video elements and software elements—all converging in different ways.
 That animation was something that I had made, and we had used it in the context of other video pieces and video sculptures.
 It was an element that was on my computer and I made sure I had some stuff ready to go at the time, like the ones on stage.